 7For more on assortative mating see (Becker 1973, 1974, 1993; Browning, Chiappori, and Lechene 2006; Chiappori, Oreffice, and Quintana-Domeque 2012)

-In addition, when analyzing the effect of having a Hispanic last name on educational outcomes, I provide separate analysis of men and women.
-Separating the results for men and women is motivated by evidence that gender and ethnic discrimination operate through distinct mechanisms.
-As Bertrand (2020) discusses, women’s labor market out- comes are shaped by persistent gender norms and stereotypes, particularly around moth- erhood and caregiving.
-Antecol and Bedard (2002) found that young Mexican women earned 9.5% less than young white women in 1994, with differences in education appear- ing to be the most important explanation for this gap.
-This contrasts with findings for black women, where differences in labor force attachment were the key driver of wage disparities.
-The way discrimination manifests can also evolve differently by gender over time— Goldin and Shim (2004) document how women’s professional identity and career continuity have become increasingly important factors in labor market outcomes, while Darity Jr, Hamilton, and Stewart (2015) argue that a stratification economics approach helps reveal how group-based hierarchies are maintained through both discriminatory practices and intergenerational resource transfers.
-Therefore, disaggregating the results by gender provides important insights into how the intersection of ethnic and gender discrimination shapes educational and economic opportunities.
+The choice to include separate results for men and women is motivated by evidence that discrimination based on sex/gender and ethnicity operate through distinct mechanisms.
+As Bertrand (2020) discusses, women’s labor market outcomes are shaped by persistent gender norms and stereotypes, particularly around motherhood and caregiving.
+Antecol and Bedard (2002) found that young Mexican women earned 9.5% less than young white women in the US in 1994, and like the current study, differences in education appeared to be the most likely explanation for this gap,.
+For Black women, differences in labor force attachment appear to be the key driver of wage disparities.
+The way discrimination manifests can also evolve differently by gender over time: Goldin and Shim (2004) found that women’s professional identity and career continuity are increasingly important factors in labor market outcomes, while Darity Jr, Hamilton, and Stewart (2015) argue that a stratification economics approach helps reveal how group-based hierarchies are maintained through both discriminatory practices and intergenerational resource transfers.
+Disaggregating the results by gender provides important insights into how the intersection of ethnic and gender discrimination shapes educational and economic opportunities.

-The main identifying assumption of my empirical strategy depends on the assump- tion that people born to HW parents are similar to their WH peer in all observable—and unobservable—aspects and characteristics that are important in the labor market.
-Con- sequently, the only difference between the two groups is the variation in which group is more likely to have a Hispanic sounding last name.
-Children from mixed ethnic back- grounds may appear physically similar to those from single ethnicity backgrounds, but the influence of family dynamics and upbringing, crucial in developing skills and per- sonal characteristics, varies with the pattern of mixed ethnic marriages.
-Particularly in a society where Hispanic ancestry could be perceived negatively, it raises the question of the type of White women would choose Hispanic men.
-Furthermore, even if such unions were formed randomly, children from White-Hispanic homes might benefit from more favorable family conditions than those from Hispanic-White homes, considering Whites generally have stronger socio-economic backgrounds than Hispanics.
-These factors intro- duce doubts regarding whether children from Hispanic-White families receive compara- ble familial support and influences, either genetically or environmentally, as those from White-Hispanic families.
+The main identifying assumption of my empirical strategy is that people born to HW parents are similar to their WH peers in all observable and unobservable characteristics relevant to the labor market, so surname is the only difference between these groups.
+Children from mixed ethnic backgrounds are often physically similar to those from single ethnicity backgrounds, but the influence of family dynamics and upbringing, crucial in developing skills and personal characteristics, varies with the pattern of mixed ethnic marriages.
+Children from White-Hispanic homes might benefit from more favorable family conditions than those from Hispanic-White homes, considering Whites statistically have higher socioeconomic status than Hispanics.
+These factors introduce doubts regarding whether children from Hispanic-White families receive comparable familial support and influences, genetically or environmentally, as those from White-Hispanic families.

 Previous studies have also used names as a proxy for race and ethnicity (Bertrand and Mullainathan 2004; Fryer Jr and Levitt 2004; Rubinstein and Brenner 2014).
-Fryer Jr and Levitt (2004) point out that names can be a predictor of a person’s race.
-Specif- ically, they provide a rising pattern among Blacks having different names than Whites.
-They did, however, find that having a Black name, after controlling for the home envi- ronment at birth, does not affect their labor market outcomes.
+Fryer Jr and Levitt (2004) establish that names can be a predictor of a person’s race.
+Specifically, they provide a rising pattern among Blacks having different names than Whites.
+They found that having a Black-sounding name, after controlling for the home environment at birth, does not affect labor market outcomes.
 Rubinstein and Brenner (2014) compared the children of mixed marriages between Sephardic and Ashkenazi Jews